 Get involved in research to stimulate your mind, broaden your perspectives, and get a boost for your future career.
 There are many research opportunities available as well as resources to help get you started.
-For strategies to get involved, visit the College of Science and Engineering Research webpage and/or the Office of Undergraduate Research website.
+For strategies to get involved, visit the CSE undergraduate research webpage and/or the Office of Undergraduate Research website.

 Campus and Community Jobs